 Business vehicle expenses an allowance must cover under CA law:

 - License fees

 - Vehicle taxes

 You can potentially solve the problem by paying out more money each month, but each of the following approaches carries its own costly problems.

-- Add additional compensation for each employee to ensure you are covering his or her costs.
-The challenge is making sure you are covering each employee’s costs without overspending.
+Add compensation to meet labor code requirements.You will ensure you are covering each employee's costs.
+The challenge is making sure you are covering their costs without overspending.
 If you can measure how much compensation it will take to match the costs, you have solved the problem.
 However, different employees experience different levels of expense, which means you may overpay some and underpay others.

 Reimburse mileage using the IRS mileage rate.The problem is, the IRS mileage rate is designed for tax deductions, not for reimbursements.
 This rate will always over-reimburse high mileage drivers and under-reimburse low mileage drivers, which will again leave you exposed.
 For example, the IRS mileage rate of 65.5 cents-per-mile would reimburse Employee A’s 1,500-miles with a staggering $870!
 Additionally, if you are going to pay the IRS mileage rate, you must use an accountable mileage log.
 Self-reported or overstated mileage can break budgets.

 A third option solves the labor code problem while controlling costs: Reimburse employees based on up-to-date accurate expense data.